 You don’t have to go all the way to Fort William to enjoy the great outdoors.
-Despite the fact that Glasgow is the largest and most densely populated city in Scotland, it is still very easy and fairly quick to find day walks near Glasgow and get into the wilderness.
+Despite the fact that Glasgow is the largest and most densely populated city in Scotland, it is still very easy and fairly quick to find day walks near Glasgow and get into the countryside.
 Ranging from flat and easy paths to steep and challenging walks, there is no shortage of beautiful trails near Glasgow.

 Greenock Cut, Inverclyde

-The Greenock Cut Walk is a 6.5-mile circular walk that travels high above the river Clyde and the eponymous 19th-century aqueduct and then over the wild moorland.
-The walk begins and ends at the Greenock Cut visitor center.
+The Greenock Cut Walk is a 6.5-mile circular day walk that travels high above the river Clyde and the eponymous 19th-century aqueduct and then over the wild moorland.
+The walk begins and ends at the Greenock Cut visitor centre.
 Alternatively, you can start your walk at Overton or the Drumfrochar station.

 There are 23 gorgeous stone bridges along the Greenock Cut.
 The aqueduct was used until 1971.
 Today, it is a Scheduled Ancient Monument.
 Although the walk revolves around the unique aqueduct, there’s more to it than exploring Scottish industrial history.

 The Greenock Cut trail offers some of the best views in southern Scotland.
-You will see the delightful Greenock town lay out before you at the top of the pass.
+You will see the delightful Greenock town layout before you at the top of the pass.

 The trail will also take you along the lovely Loch Thom.
 Since 1827, Loch Lomond and the nearby Compensation reservoir have provided a water supply to the town of Greenock.
 Both reservoirs, as well as the aqueduct, are a part of the Clyde Muirshiel Regional Park.

 The trail is well-defined for the most part and relatively easy to complete.
 Instead of sharp Munros, this trail will take you along gently rolling hills.
 It takes around 3 hours to complete the entire walk.